18 Aug Dehydration In Dogs

 Putting It All Together

 Maintaining their hydration level is one of the most important jobs for a dog every day, and they may not even realize it!
 Not drinking enough or losing water due to illnesses or medical conditions can create serious internal issues for your dog.
 If dehydration is suspected, your dog should be evaluated immediately by your veterinarian so that any fluid and electrolyte deficits can be rebalanced, and underlying conditions can be treated to get your pup back on track and feeling their best!
-For events like this, a pet savings account is a great thing to have to help cover your costs.

 Our AskVet Veterinarians are available to discuss all of your pet’s needs 24 hours a day, 7 days a week.
 Whether you have an immediate need or are looking to improve your pet’s overall wellbeing, or looking to learn about proper dog heat stroke treatment and how much water should a dog drink just sign into your account and one of our friendly and knowledgeable veterinary experts will attend to your needs, no appointment required!